kimsta007/cs480x-21c.github.io/syl.md

 We'll be using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript){:target="_blank"} with [d3.js](https://d3js.org/){:target="_blank"} to develop visualizations in this course.

 You also may have heard of [Processing](https://processing.org/){:target="_blank"}, which is a programming language that sits above Java and facilitates rapid development of graphics applications.
 If you're experienced with Java, Processing is fun to try.

-The first person who sends me a pull request correcting a typo or broken link will receive a tech sticker of their choosing from my collection.

 Discussion / Questions
 ---